cs24/cloud-inquisitor/docs/contributing.rst

 Contributing
 ############

-We would love contributions to Cloud Inqusitor and so we've written this document to help you get you started on Cloud Inquisitor and contributing.
+We would love contributions to Cloud Inqusitor - this document aims to help you get started quickly.

 ====
 Docs